 Directed by John Hough

-A guard at the Ministry for TSI (Nosher Powell) is summoned away from his post by a party toy and knocked out.
+A guard (Nosher Powell) at the Ministry for TSI is summoned away from his post by a party toy and knocked out.
 Another guard is dispatched then two more chase the intruder, dressed in a clown mask and overcoat; when they drag him out of a building, they find themselves holding a dummy.
-Steed and Tara meanwhile await the intruder, Jimmy Merlin, in the Rostarn Trading Company office.
-Steed explains Merlin would sell his mother's soul if the price were right.
+John Steed (Patrick Macnee) and Tara King (Linda Thorson) meanwhile await the intruder, Jimmy Merlin, in the Rostarn Trading Company office.
+Steed explains Merlin would sell his mother’s soul if the price were right.
 Merlin (Peter Barkworth) arrives, expecting to sell the nerve gas capsule he stole from the Ministry lab but is surprise by the duo.
 Tara searches him but fails to find the capsule, which he has palmed and throws down to the floor.
 Tara and Steed collapse as Merlin, hat to his face, tries to leave, but Steed has locked the door and he too succumbs.

 Steed parks in a side street and horrifies Merlin by suggesting they return on foot.
 They evade their pursuers and encounter the van.
 Steed wrenches open the side door and Jenny (Penelope Horner) falls out.
-She begs them not to destroy the film - it's more than a scoop, it's history - and then she sees the hand-cuffs and asks what's going on.
+She begs them not to destroy the film - it’s more than a scoop, it’s history - and then she sees the hand-cuffs and asks what’s going on.
 Steed wishes someone would tell him as well.
-Jenny explains she's a television reporter and Yates (Philip Dunbar), her cameraman, emerges from the van, grinning at their not knowing anything.
-He replays Jenny's reports of the evacuation due to the discovery of an atomic bomb hidden in the basement of an old trade commission building. she interviews Hansing, who is to defuse the bomb.
-Jenny is shocked and pleased when she learns of the firing squad and Yates gets his camera ready.
-They're about to set off when the Major arrives in a Landrover.
+Jenny explains she’s a television reporter and Yates (Philip Dunbar), her cameraman, emerges from the van, grinning at their not knowing anything.
+He shows them Jenny’s report of the evacuation due to the discovery of an atomic bomb hidden in the basement of an old trade commission building.
+She interviews Hansing, who is to defuse the bomb.
+Jenny is shocked when she learns of the firing squad - but excited about the scoop and Yates gets his camera ready.
+They’re about to set off when the Major arrives in a Landrover.
 Steed calls out, giving his security clearance code as Jenny drives towards him but Merlin suddenly grabs the steering wheel and the van swerves, knocking Parsons down.
 Merlin says the Major is really an Eastern agent, Gregor Parninski.
-Steed concedes there may be enemy agents, he's been worried about the summary execution of Cartney, and agrees to visit Hansing but insists on returning to Tara first.
+Steed concedes there may be enemy agents, he’s been worried about the summary execution of Cartney, and agrees to visit Hansing but insists on returning to Tara first.

 Tara is still asleep and is discovered by Hearn and his men before they get there.
 Steed spots some parked army lorries nearby and discovers the real British soldiers drugged and unconscious inside.
 Parninski meanwhile has recovered and returned to the commission building, where Hansing castigates him for endangering the operation.
 Hansing complains he was promised professionals when approached by the other side but has been handed amateurs - he wants the intruders found immediately.
 Hearn surprises Steed and Jenny when they return, but Yates and Merlin escape.
 The soldiers find Yates in the van while Merlin escape by hiding in his car.
 Steed suddenly remembers who Cartney was - a nuclear fission expert - and Hearn confirms his suspicion, they’re not dismantling a bomb, they’re building one.
 Hearn says they’re mercenaries, the authorities now know how long and evacuation would take, and they’ll demand £40,000,000 with 15 minutes warning once the area is repopulated.
 Hansing will get the lion’s share of the loot, disenchanted with the Army for replacing him with a computer.
 Tara suddenly wakes and attacks Hearn - Merlin appears at the door, throws down another gas capsule and Tara falls asleep again while Steed and Jenny escape.